Maunsell Forts: Maunsell army forts

-The Mersey forts were constructed at Bromborough Dock, the Thames forts at Gravesend.
-Proposals to construct Forts off the Humber, Portsmouth & Rosyth, Belfast & Londonderry never materialized.
-During World War II, the Thames estuary forts shot down 22 aircraft and about 30 flying bombs; they were decommissioned by the Ministry of Defence in the late 1950s.
+The Mersey forts were constructed at Bromborough Dock and the Thames forts at Gravesend.
+Proposals to construct forts off the Humber, Portsmouth & Rosyth, Belfast & Londonderry came to nothing.
+During World War II, the Thames estuary forts shot down 22 aircraft and about 30 flying bombs; they were decommissioned by the Ministry of Defence during the late 1950s.

 Nore Fort (U5)

 Nore fort was the only one built in British territorial waters at the time it was established.
 Other forts were in international waters until the three-mile limit was extended to 12 nmi.
-The fort was badly damaged in 1953 during a storm, then later in the year a Norwegian ship, Baalbek, collided with it, destroying two of the towers, killing four civilians and destroying guns, radar equipment and supplies.
-The ruins were considered a hazard to shipping and dismantled in 1959–60.
+The fort was damaged badly in 1953 during a storm, then later in the year a Norwegian ship, Baalbek, collided with it, destroying two of the towers, killing four civilians and destroying guns, radar equipment and supplies.
+The ruins were considered a hazard to shipping and dismantled in 1959–1960.
 Parts of the bases were towed ashore by the Cliffe fort at Alpha wharf near the village of Cliffe, Kent, where they were still visible at low tide.

 Red Sands Fort (U6)

 There are seven towers in the Red Sands group at the mouth of the Thames Estuary.
 The towers had been connected by metal grate walk-ways.
+In 1959, consideration was given to refloating the Red Sands Fort and bringing the towers ashore but the costs were prohibitive.

+Radio 390 (1965–1967) was a pirate radio station on Red Sands Fort.
+During that time, the fort was also used as the setting for the third season finale episode, "Not So Jolly Roger" (first aired on 7 April 1966), of the 1960's UK television series Danger Man (known as Secret Agent in the U.S.) starring Patrick McGoohan; that episode concerned a pirate radio station that was a front for spies passing on secrets, and included substantial scenes filmed on location at the fort.

-In 1959 consideration was given to refloating the Red Sands Fort and bringing the towers ashore but the costs were prohibitive.
-In the early 21st century, in response to proposals to demolish the fort, a group called Project Redsands was formed to try to preserve it.
+During the early 21st century, in response to proposals to demolish the fort, a group named Project Redsands was formed to try to preserve it.
 It was the only fort that could be visited safely from a platform in between the legs of one of the towers.
 The fort was inspected by the structural engineering company Structural Repairs in 2021.
-They found that 6 of the towers had severe structural defects, with elements already lost to the sea, the 7th tower also had the same defects, with elements due to imminently fall into the sea.
+They found that six of the towers had severe structural defects, with elements already lost to the sea, the 7th tower also had the same defects, with elements due to imminently fall into the sea.
 The fort could not be accessed safely in its present condition.